John McCain: Political positions

 From the late 1990s until 2008, McCain was a board member of Project Vote Smart which was set up by Richard Kimball, his 1986 Senate opponent.
 The project provides non-partisan information about the political positions of McCain and other candidates for political office.
 Additionally, McCain used his Senate website to describe his political positions.

-In his 2008 speech to the CPAC McCain stated that he believed in "small government; fiscal discipline; low taxes; a strong defense, judges who enforce, and not make, our laws; the social values that are the true source of our strength; and, generally, the steadfast defense of our rights to life, liberty and the pursuit of happiness, which I have defended my entire career as God-given to the born and unborn."
+In his 2008 speech to the CPAC McCain stated that he believed in "small government; fiscal discipline; low taxes; a strong defense, judges who enforce, and not make, our laws; the social values that are the true source of our strength; and, generally, the steadfast defense of our rights to life, liberty and the pursuit of happiness."

-In his 2018 memoir The Restless Wave, McCain described his views as such: "Last but not least, I was [at the time of entering Congress] a Republican, a Reagan Republican.
-Still am.
-Not a Tea Party Republican.
-Not a Breitbart Republican.
-Not a talk radio or Fox News Republican.
-Not an isolationist, protectionist, immigrant-bashing, scapegoating, get-nothing-useful-done Republican.
-Not, as I am often dismissed by self-declared 'real' conservatives, a RINO, Republican in Name Only.
-I'm a Reagan Republican, a proponent of lower taxes, less government, free markets, free trade, defense readiness, and democratic internationalism."
+In his 2018 memoir The Restless Wave he described himself as "a proponent of lower taxes, less government, free markets, free trade, defense readiness, and democratic internationalism."